FLASHBACK

 Where should we go for the portrait session?

-Consider the location for these portraits.
-Sometimes it is simply most convenient to have these captured at your venue, and so many venues offer absolutely fantastic backgrounds right there on the property.
-This is a wonderful option for tighter timelines.
 There are also options to go elsewhere during this section of the day; perhaps there is a special place you would have liked to be married but which could not accommodate all of your guests, or perhaps you simply would like two very distinct backgrounds for your photographs.
 Is there a near-by park you love?
 How about the university campus where you met?
 A friend's farm property?
 A cafe?
 The options are endless -- I encourage you to think out of the box!
 As long as we account for the time to get there, you may also include multiple locations if you wish.

 If you are looking for suggestions of my favourite locations for portraits, consider this list of places in Simcoe County, Toronto and the GTA, or the Peterborough Region.

-Key Tips to Keep In Mind:
+Final Tips to Keep In Mind

-1. Relax!
+• Relax!
 Enjoy this time together and try to forget my presence altogether.
 I will stay quite far back and allow you to become lost in the moment.
 When I need your attention for a more formal camera-aware portrait I will step in and ask kindly.In the meantime, just focus on each other and the excitement of your wedding day.

-2. If you are interested in having your portraits taken at multiple locations please let me know ahead of time so that we can work together to ensure your timeline offers this opportunity.
+• If you are interested in having your portraits taken at multiple locations please let me know ahead of time so that we can work together to ensure your timeline offers this opportunity.